BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 16/03/2019
 ---
 Wow!
 I slept 14 hours!!
 And what is most important I felt good today :).
 I'm not sick anymore.
 Today I met with my friends and also went on swimming pool.

+17/03/2019
+---
+Today I celebrated friend birthday 🎂!
+It was a good Sunday with beautiful weather.
+I wish spring to come faster :)

+18/03/2019
+---
+Another really weird day!!!
+My roommate (not the new one) went CRAZY!
+He wanted to commit suicide...
+He left a farewell letter etc..
+I lost all afternoon and evening dealing with the police and so on.I also told our owner of the aparment that I'm leaving and I don't want to live there anymore.
+She totally understood this.
+Ultimately, the roommate was found and is safe.

+19/03/2019
+---
+It was a good day.
+At the evening we met with few friends on pizza.
+Good and fun time.
+I needed that :)

+20/03/2019
+---
+I finished things related to renting an apartment.
+I paid (a lot) for the last 2 months and gave the keys to the owner.

+21/03/2019
+---
+Bum!
+My job offer was rejected.
+They say that they need someone more experienced and I can try again in 4-6 months.
+I have to learn more and start sharing my knowledge :)

+22/03/2019
+---
+Yuuhuuu!
+Friday :).
+I'm thinking of starting some new project where I can use Spring, Hibernate, Angular etc..
+In general new technologies...
+I really don't want to have any technical debt.
+I have to find problem which is interesting to me so I'll be motivated and have fun.

+23/03/2019
+---
+It was beautiful Saturday!
+Sun was shining and the weather was perfect.
+Life is wonderful!
+We have to remember this :)